Volkswagen used to love diesel. Not anymore

 Mueller's comments, made during an interview with the newspaper Handelsblatt, underscore the German automaker's dramatic shift away from diesel after it was caught rigging emissions tests.
 The scandal, which erupted in 2015, has exposed the company to charges that its dirty diesels are to blame for air pollution problems in Germany and beyond.

 Diesel emits far more harmful air pollutants than gasoline, yet it was popular in Europe for decades because governments offered tax incentives in the hope of reducing CO2 emissions.
-(Diesel engines were thought to be more fuel efficient.)
+(Diesel engines burn less fuel than gasoline-powered ones and, therefore, emit less CO2.)

 Consumers were given tax breaks both on purchases of cars and diesel fuel.
 According to the Overseas Development Institute, a think tank based in Britain, diesel subsidies in 11 major European countries including France and Germany totaled €21 billion ($25 billion) between 2014 and 2016.